lmserrano/virtual_thread_workshop/README.md

 Run the Scraper a few times with and without the improvement to see the difference in performance it makes.

 ## (Step 8) - Use StructuredTaskScope
-> For this and the following steps it may maybe necessary to run your application with the `--enable-preview` flag.
+> For this and the following steps it may be necessary to run your application with the `--enable-preview` flag.

 During the previous step, you started two virtual threads inside another virtual thread.
 This is a great way to run things concurrently, but it creates an implicit relationship between the threads.
 What should happen when a thread fails?
 The desired behavior in this case would be all or nothing, either all threads succeed or we do a rollback.

 During this step, we are going to improve the code to make the relationship these threads have more explicit.
-This help other developers to better understand the intent of your code, and enables you to use a powerful way of managing the lifetime of threads.
+This helps other developers to better understand the intent of your code, and enables you to use a powerful way of managing the lifetime of threads.

 For this step rewrite the code from the previous assignment in a way that it uses `StructuredTaskScope.ShutdownOnFailure()` the idea is